belindaviljoen/proj-usgs-earthquake-pipeline/README.md

 # USGS Earthquake Data Pipeline - Assignement

-This project simulates a real-world data engineering workflow — from ingestion to transformation and analysis — using a public dataset from the USGS Earthquake API.
+This project simulates a real world data engineering workflow, from ingestion to transformation and analysis using a public dataset from the USGS Earthquake API.
 Everything is done locally using Python, with a proposed AWS architecture for automation and scalability.

 ## Project Overview

 Over the past few days, I worked on a small pipeline to fetch and analyze global earthquake data from the [USGS Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/).
-The goal was to simulate a real-world scenario where raw JSON data is ingested, transformed into a structured format, and used for basic analysis — all using Python.
+The goal was to simulate a real world scenario where raw JSON data is ingested, transformed into a structured format, and used for basic analysis using Python.

 The pipeline is divided into three stages:
 - **Data Ingestion** - Retrieving the past year’s earthquake events.